-Each employer subject to Wisconsin's overtime regulations must pay to each covered employee time and one half the employee's regular rate of pay for all hours worked in excess of 40 hours per week.
+Each employer subject to Wisconsin’s overtime regulations must pay to each covered employee 1 1/2 times the employee's regular rate of pay for all hours worked in excess of 40 hours per week.

-"Week" means a calendar week or a regular reoccurring period of 168 hours in the form of 7 consecutive 24-hour periods.
+“Week” means a calendar week or a regular reoccurring period of 168 hours in the form of seven consecutive 24- hour periods.

 Adults may work an unlimited number of hours per day and per week, as the law sets no limits.